HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 - __debug__ - Debugging information.
 If anything goes wrong during the database operations.
 For example, it may include details of database errors captured when an SQL query fails to execute correctly.

-The microservice provide direct feedback from the server to the client about the result of the requested operation (either changing the password or security question).
+The microservice provide direct feedback from the server about the result of the requested operation (either changing the password or security question).

 <br>
 <br>